raghav-4002/expression-evaluator/Stopwatch/README.md

 <br>

 ## Potential bugs and missing features:
-- Bugs
-    - It seems to me that the stopwatch is little faster than expected (not totally sure).

 - Missing features:
     - Only compiles on POSIX Compliant operating systems (Unix, Linux and MacOs)